mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 The agnostic installation used by the platform external does not require any identity, although the provider's components may require identity to communicate with the cloud APIs.

+You might need to create any credentials, secrets, and/or configmap manifest according to the cloud provider components' documentation, like Cloud Controller Manager.

 OpenShift prioritizes, and recommends, the least privileges and password-less authentication method, or short-lived tokens, when providing credentials to components.